 - Committed faculty working alongside College Presidents and Deans;

 - College Foundation willing to leverage community resources and secure additional funds;

 - Existing entrepreneurship curriculum; and

 - Commitment to facilitating one year of mentorship for new businesses post-launch.

-Is your organization interested in investing in EEVF Phase II?
+Is your organization interested in making an impact in local communities?